 The success of your digital workplace can differ from department to department, or employee to employee.
 For example, an HR employee who sits all day at a desktop may have a completely different digital experience to an employee who works on the go from their tablet and phone.

 When analysing the success of your digital workplace, consider these elements and analyse the different components of your digital network on a project management basis.

 7. Identify connections

-With a clear benchmark of success defined, it’s much easier for business owners to identify areas of their organisation that are more successful than others.
-For example, workplace data may reveal that millennial employees are better at adapting to a digital workplace or that employees who work remotely struggle with certain digital workplace practices.
-This information will allow an employer to adjust their digital workplace and fine-tune it to be more successful.
+With a clear benchmark of success defined, it’s much easier for business owners to identify areas of their organisation that are better performing than others.
+For example, workplace data may reveal that millennial employees are better at adapting to a digital workplace, or that employees who work remotely struggle with certain digital workplace practices.
+This information will allow an employer to adjust their digital workplace and fine-tune it for greater success.